boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 UDP options occur per-packet within a Flow and can be inserted at any time in the Flow.

 {{!I-D.ietf-tsvwg-udp-options}} reserves two options for experiments: the Experimental option (EXP, Kind=127) for SAFE options and the UNSAFE Experimental option (UEXP, Kind=254).
 For both options, Experimental ID (ExIDs) are used to differentiate concurrent use of these options.
 Known ExIDs are expected to be registered within IANA. {{udpExID}} specifies a new IPFIX IE to export observed ExIDs in the EXP options.
-Also, {{udpUExID}} specifies a new IPFIX to export observed ExIDs in the UEXP options.
-Only 16-bits ExIDs are supported.
+Also, {{udpUExID}} specifies a new IPFIX IE to export observed ExIDs in the UEXP options.
+Only 16-bit ExIDs are supported in {{!I-D.ietf-tsvwg-udp-options}}.

 This document does not intend to elaborate operational guidance/implications of UDP options.
 The document focuses exclusively on exporting observed UDP options in datagrams.
-The motivation for exporting such data is similar to the one for exporting TCP options (tcpOptions) or IPv6 Extension Headers (ipv6ExtensionHeaders).

 # New UDP IPFIX Information Elements {#sec-IE}